Note: Microsoft has announced that most of the Office 365 products will be using the Microsoft 365 branding from April 21, 2020 onward.

-Updated to include the announcement of Microsoft Stream mobile apps
+Updated to include the announcement of Microsoft Stream mobile apps, and the ability to replace a video in Stream.

 You can populate Stream with professionally produced videos (like our story-based tutorials), you can upload recordings from live events or encourage end-users to upload videos they have recorded themselves – using their mobile phone.